The Price is Right: Setting Rates for Sponsored Content in Affiliate

 Apr 4, 2019

-We know that every Content Publisher/Influencer’s dream is to get paid to craft creative and meaningful partnerships with brands.
+We know that every content creator’s dream is to get paid to craft creative and meaningful partnerships with brands.
 Fortunately, affiliate marketing offers tremendous volume in terms of brand access—and CJ’s Content Certified Program makes it even easier.

 Sponsored Content via the Affiliate Channel

-Affiliate is a pay for performance marketing channel, so you'll find that brands will be a bit more careful when paying outright for sponsored content or even sending free product.
+Affiliate is a pay-for-performance marketing channel, so you'll find that brands will be a bit more careful when paying outright for sponsored content or even sending free products.
 This is because their number one priority is usually return on investment (ROI).
-When you book sponsored content through the affiliate channel, keep in mind that brands will pay you commission through your links in addition to the rate you set and they're able to see performance to judge the success of your post and their investment.
+When you book sponsored content through the affiliate channel, keep in mind that brands will pay you a commission through your links in addition to the rate you set and they're able to see performance to judge the success of your post and their investment.